omeldar/hslu/classes.md

 ### I.BA_DMATH.H23 - Discrete Mathematics

 DMATH is considered one of the tougher classes at HSLU for many students.
 The course delves into the concepts outlined in Rosen's book: Discrete Mathematics and its Applications.
-Initially, it might not be enjoyable, but as you progress through topics like Number Theory and Graph Theory, you'll understand why it is important to know the basics of it for a software engineer.
+Initially, it might not be enjoyable, but as you progress through topics like Number Theory and Graph Theory, you'll understand why it is important to know the basics of it as a software engineer.

 [View](I.BA_DMATH.H23)